Newly Admitted Students

 - Safety & Security

-Each semester, the International Center holds a mandatory orientation specifically catered to incoming international freshman and transfer students.
+Each semester, the International Center holds a mandatory orientation specifically catered to incoming international first year and transfer students.
 Students will receive specific information regarding the date, time, and place of the orientation prior to the start of the semester.
 Please be sure to reach out to the International Center at InternationalCenter@flagler.edu if you do not receive information about the mandatory orientation!Back To Top

 Planning what to bring to College and what to get after you are on campus can be challenging - especially when your College is in a different country!
 Below is a packing list for students to help you determine what is best to bring before you arrive on campus.
 Please note that this is not a comprehensive list and your specific needs may differ than the items covered in this list: